Azure-Samples/js-e2e-browser-file-upload-storage-blob/README.md

-# Project Name
+# JavaScript end-to-end client file upload to Azure Storage Blobs

 The sample code is a TypeScript React (create-react-app) framework client with an HTML form for file upload to Azure Storage Blobs.
 The user selects an image, then uploads the image to Storage Blobs.

+The programming work is done for you, this tutorial focuses on using the local and remote Azure environments successfully.

 The tutorial demonstrates how to load and run the project locally with VSCode was well as how to run the code remotely on an App service.
 The tutorial includes creating a Storage resource, SAS token and CORS configuration.

+## Sample application

+The React (create-react-app) client app consists of the following elements:

+* **React** app hosted on port 3000
+* uploadToBlob.ts using **@azure/storage-blob** client library to create Blob container and upload file

 ## Features